EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 > on top of anything that was at that location in the Docker image and set
 > GITHUB_WORKSPACE as the working directory.

-**NOTE**: the behavior of the `COPY` command in the Dockerfile seems quite finicky, with regards to doing the copy recursively or not.
-The command used, `COPY . .`, ensured that the copy was recursive.
+**NOTE**: the behavior of the `COPY` command in Dockerfiles seems quite finicky on whether it's done recursively or not.
+The invocation used, `COPY . .`, ensured that the copy was recursive.